wunderwuzzi23/blog/content/posts/2023/google-bard-data-exfiltration.md

 **Scary stuff!**

 A common vulnerability in LLM apps is chat history exfiltration via rendering of hyperlinks and images.
+The question was, how might this apply to Google Bard?

 ## The Vulnerability - Image Markdown Injection